Représentation abstraite d’ordinateur quantique. Futuriste, composants quantique.

 How quantum technology is changing the world

-Quantum computing: 15 minutes to understand everything
+Quantum computing : 15 minutes to understand everything

-Loïc Henriet, CTO at Pasqal and Landry Bretheau, Professor at Ecole Polytechnique, Quantum Physicist and Researcher in the Laboratory of Condensed Matter Physics (PMC*)
+with Loïc Henriet, CTO at Pasqal and Landry Bretheau, Professor at Ecole Polytechnique, Quantum Physicist and Researcher in the Laboratory of Condensed Matter Physics (PMC*)

 On September 13th, 2023 |